yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ### `uid()` {#ya.uid}

 Only available on Unix-like systems.
-Returns the user id of the current user, which is an integer.
+Returns the user ID of the current user, which is an integer.

 ### `gid()` {#ya.gid}

 Only available on Unix-like systems.
-Returns the group id of the current user, which is an integer.
+Returns the group ID of the current user, which is an integer.

 ### `user_name(uid)` {#ya.user_name}

 Get the name of the user:

-- `uid`: Optional, the user id of the user, which is an integer.
-If not set, it will use the current user's id.
+- `uid`: Optional, the user ID of the user, which is an integer.
+If not set, it will use the current user's ID.

 Returns the name of the current user, which is a string if successful; otherwise, `nil`.